raspberrypilearning/rpi-sensehat-emulator/en/step_1.md

 If you don’t have access to a Sense HAT, you can use the emulator.

-### Sense HAT online emulator
+### Online Sense HAT emulator

-There is an online emulator you can use to code the Sense HAT in your browser.
+There is an online emulator you can use in your browser to write and test code for the Sense HAT.

 ![Sense HAT emulator on trinket](images/sense-hat-trinket.png)

-+ Open an internet browser and go to  [https://trinket.io/sense-hat](https://trinket.io/sense-hat){:target="_blank"}
++ Open an internet browser and go to  [https://trinket.io/sense-hat](https://trinket.io/sense-hat){:target="_blank"}.

-+ If you would like to save your work, you will need to [create a free account](https://trinket.io/signup){:target="_blank"} on trinket.io
++ If you would like to save your work, you will need to [create a free account](https://trinket.io/signup){:target="_blank"} on the Trinket website.

-### Sense HAT emulator on Raspberry Pi
+### Sense HAT emulator on the Raspberry Pi

-If you are using a Raspberry Pi, there is a Sense HAT emulator included with Raspbian.
+If you are using a Raspberry Pi, there is a Sense HAT emulator included in the Raspbian operating system.

 ![Sense HAT emulator on Raspbian](images/pi-emulator.png)